 Sigh.
 I knew I’d have to mention the sports eventually, as one of the undeniable facts about Melbourne.

 Melbourne has taken out the worldwide crown in 2006, 2008, 2010 and 2016.

 There are notable sporting events held throughout the year in Melbourne, such as the Formula 1 Grand Prix, The Melbourne Cup and the Australian Open.

 Melburnians themselves (and most of Australia, truth be told) are mad about sport, particularly cricket and the homegrown game of Aussie Rules.

-It doesn’t get much attention outside of Australia, but “the game” here is treated like religion, packing full our giant sports stadium the MCG, on a regular basis.
+It doesn’t get much attention outside of Australia, but “the game” here is treated like religion.
+It packs full our giant sports stadium the MCG, on a regular basis.

-Say what you will about the sports, but they’re held sacrosanct by many members of the public here.
+Say what you will about the sports (and I will).
+They’re held sacrosanct by many members of the public here.

 5. Inhabitants of the city (and state of Victoria) get two days a year off work due to the sports